cicada-lang/cicada-plct/docs/manual/basic/built-in-types.md

 let my_name = "Xie Yuheng"
 ```

-We can use the `compute` statement to compute the value of a expression.
+We can use the `compute` statement to compute the value of an expression.

 ```cicada
 compute my_name